lbhesse/e-commerce/README.md

 One could now further break down each product type into its product details.
 However, to keep it simple, the product detail distributions among each product type is not shown here.

 ## Text data
-The text data used for training is the product title of the webshop.
+The text data used for training is the product title of the web shop.
 110 items are missing a product title in the original data set.
 However, the subset considered during the following is assembled such that each product has a non-empty title.

 The number of words per title vary slightly among the product categories and the corresponding distributions are slightly skewed:

 ![image of imbalanced data](/reports/figures/title_lengths.png)

-We find that the Kunst (art) product category has both the largest median and the largest average of title length, followed by Schmuck (jewlery) and finally Taschen (bags).
+We find that the Kunst (art) product category has both the largest median and the largest average of title length, followed by Schmuck (jewelry) and finally Taschen (bags).

-However, when filtering out stop words, digits, other obtacles and stemming the words contained in the titles we find a more equalized distribution of title lengths among the product categories:
+However, when filtering out stop words, digits, other obstacles and stemming the words contained in the titles we find a more equalized distribution of title lengths among the product categories:

 ![image of imbalanced data](/reports/figures/red_title_lengths.png)